Northside Radio

-Northside Broadcasting Co-operative Limited (2NSB) - 99.3FM is Sydney's vibrant North Shore community radio station for lovers of great music and local content.
-Based in Chatswood, Sydney, Australia, the station operates on the FM 99.3 frequency and is referred to as Northside Radio FM99.3 on-air and for business purposes.
+Northside Radio 99.3 is a radio station based in Chatswood, Sydney, Australia.
+The station operates on the FM 99.3 frequency and is referred to as Northside Radio 99.3FM on-air and for business purposes.
 The station transmits to Sydney's North Shore, covering the Willoughby, Lane Cove, North Sydney, Mosman and Ku-ring-gai Council areas.

 Programming

-Northside Radio FM99.3 plays a wide range of Aussie music and genres from soul, funk, jazz and blues to electronic, rock, pop and dance, as well as Latin and world music.
+Northside Radio 99.3 plays a wide range of Aussie music and genres from soul, funk, jazz and blues to electronic, rock, pop and dance, as well as Latin and world music.

 The Breakfast Shows and afternoon Drive Programs specialise in local community news, and traffic updates as well as music.

 The station also offers programs in languages other than English.

 Events

 The station hosts an annual Radiothon, which is the station's main on air funding generator.
 During Radiothon, Northside Radio offers prizes for those who choose to subscribe to the station.

 Northside Radio FM99.3 holds various Outside Broadcasts (OBs) throughout the year, supporting local community events such as The Emerge Festival, The Bobbin Head Classic Charity Bike Ride and The St Ives Food and Wine Festival.